smartcontractkit/chainlink-testing-framework/charts/geth-prysm/README.md

 5. Start Prysm beacon chain
 6. Start Prysm validator
 7. Wait for first block to be produced (that's when `chain-ready` pod becomes ready)

-# Limitations
-* No support for restarting of geth app (it will try to initialize the chain from scratch every time and that will fail, becuase it will try to generate genesis.json based on previous chain state)
-* Untested scalability

 # Default ports
 ## Geth